Marine Vegetation Monitoring

 Key findings from the monitoring include the following:

-The Snohomish County Marine Resources Committee’s goal is the repeat this comprehensive monitoring every 7-10 years.
+The Snohomish County Marine Resources Committee’s goal is to repeat this comprehensive monitoring every 7-10 years.

 Additional details on the analysis can be found in the reports linked below.